lfost42/networking/README.md

 ### ✅ [Networking Devices and Initial Configuration](https://www.netacad.com/courses/networking-devices-and-initial-configuration?courseLang=en-US)

 I recommend also completing 11.4.4 Build a Switch and Router Network and 12.3.1 Use ICMP to Test and Correct Network Connectivity which are guided activities.
+These labs were very good at helping me differentiate when to use a rollover vs straight-through cable.

 ➡️ [10.2.6 Navigate the IOS](modules/1netplus/devices/ios/README.md)
 ➡️ [10.3.3 Use Cisco IOS Show Commands](modules/1netplus/devices/show/README.md)